RamuNalla/NLP-similarity-showdown/README.md

 # NLP Similarity Showdown

-A comparison of text similarity methods from the classical TF-IDF to modern transformer-based embeddings.
+A comparison of text similarity methods from classical TF-IDF to modern transformer-based embeddings.

 This project demonstrates how different NLP techniques capture semantic relationships and provides detailed analysis with their performance characteristics.